Synobsys/synobsys.github.io/how-to/static-entity-alternatives.md

 A computing best practice is not to use literals in your code.
 This is known as hard-coding and it makes it harder to maintain your code.

 The default method to store a list of values in OutSystems is to use a Static Entity.
 The drawback of using static entities is that each static entity counts for an Application Object (AO).
-Since most licenses include a limited amount of AO's we want to avoid using them for static entities.
+Since most licenses include a limited amount of AO's consider one of the alternatives to avoid using AO's for static entities.

 This article describes the following alternatives: